NickDJM/accessible-menu/docs/upgrade-guide.md

 A new read-only `durations` getter has been added in addiotion to the existing getter/setters.

+#### Event listeners

+All event listeners are now set through a wrapper method (`_addEventListener`).
+This allows the menu to keep track of all event listeners that have been added _and_ makes it possible to remove all event listeners through 2 new methods (`_removeEventListener` and `_removeEventListeners`).

+This change is to facilitate better cleanup of the menu if it is ever detroyed.

 ## Upgrading from v1, v2, or v3

 If you're still using v1, v2, or v3 you will need to follow the upgrade guides for those versions before upgrading to v5.